Why This Matters

 The result?
 Thousands of restrooms across Japan now clearly indicate ostomate accessibility, making public spaces more inclusive for everyone.

-This wasn't done by government mandate alone - it started with grassroots advocacy from ostomate communities demanding better access.
+This wasn't done by government mandate alone.
+It started with grassroots advocacy from ostomate communities demanding better access.

-"Simple symbols changed everything for me in Japan." - Maria, Ostomate Traveler
+"Simple symbols changed everything for me in Japan."
+Maria, Ostomate Traveler

 Universal Design Principles